chef/chef-oss-practices/communication/decisions.md

 │   └── 2025-##-agentless-feature.md
 ```

-File names must start with the year and a unique index or title in kebab-case.
-Example: `2025-01-agentless-mode.md`
+Filenames must start with the year and a unique index or title in kebab-case.
+Example: `2025-01-agentless-mode.md`.

 ## Relationship to Feature Proposals
-* Feature Proposals define the **intent**: what a feature should do and why it's needed.
+* Feature Proposals define the **intent**: what a feature should do and why it is needed.
 * ADRs define the **resolution**: how the system will be implemented, integrated, or changed.

 An ADR can link to multiple Feature Proposals (if several options were discussed), and a single Proposal may result in multiple ADRs over time.